GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * \+\+ Herbelot, A., & Vecchi, E. M. (2015).
+Building a shared world: Mapping distributional to model-theoretic semantic spaces.
+In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf) (recommended by Staffan, would like to read: Robin, Simon)

   * \+\+\+\+  Nguyen, Phi & Joty, Shafiq & Hoi, Steven & Socher, Richard.
 (2020).
 Tree-structured Attention with Hierarchical Accumulation. [paper](https://openreview.net/forum?id=HJxK5pEYvr) (recommended by Axel, would like to read: Robin, Axel, Simon, Adam)